batpigandme/pullreq/docs/tidyverse_prs_pt01.md

    + If you're fixing something in a function reference (like this example), try running `devtools::check_man()` and see what happens.

+   + Visit the package's GitHub repo, and see if there are any related Issues.

-You're trying to establish a baseline to make sure that _you_ didn't break anything.
-So, if you find that you can make your edit without _changing_ the output of R CMD check,things are going well.
+You're establishing a baseline to make sure that _you_ didn't break anything.
+So, if you find that you can make your edit without _changing_ the output of R CMD check, everything is 🆗.

-### Now you're ready to make your change!
+### Time to make your change!

 Now you're ready to fix that typo...
 Remember, the `.R` file is the source, so it's the only place we'll be fixing anything by hand.
 Once you've edited